JoinColony/colonyNetwork/docs/_Docs_GetStarted.md

 `yarn run ganache-cli --fork https://mainnet.infura.io/v3/e21146aa267845a2b7b4da025178196d` for mainnet

-This will start a local copy of the target network running on `ganache-cli` which amongst other benefits like instant mining and zero gas costs also returns `revert` error messages for failed transctions that are essential in troubleshooting.
+This will start a local copy of the target network running on `ganache-cli` which returns `revert` error messages for failed transactions that are essential in troubleshooting.
+Other benefits of the forked network include instant mining and zero gas costs.

 Then you can connect via the truffle console to this local node via the usual way `yarn run truffle console`.
 In the console you can then safely execute your transactions to test their results.